danisztls/photon/README.md

 TODO: Reencode videos.

-### Performance
+TODO: Export exif date. +asap

-Image conversion is process intensive and unavoidably slow.
+TODO: Fix images upscaling when optimizing.

 TODO: Detect and avoid already converted. +asap

 TODO: Delete from mirror when their original were deleted. +asap

 ## Daemon
-TODO: Daemon for importing/exporting when files change.
+TODO: Daemon for importing/exporting via inotify.

 ## Viewing
 Is there anything great for this?
 Shotwell is the best Gnome tool that I know.
 I have my AutoWebGallery project but it's crude.
 I really just need a web gallery with a minimap scroller and tags searching and that throws anything at me like cat does.
 Network IO is not a constraint because it's local.